 BMAC is asking Music Row, the city of Nashville and it’s companies, organizations and individuals committed to change and equity in the music industry to partner with us in this transformational program for Black artists in Nashville.

-Three Cords and the ACTUAL Truth Report
+Three Chords and the ACTUAL Truth Report

 Music Industry Action Report Card, 2022